What is a DEC Anyway?

 We have been working up to all of this, so I hope so.
 Your child may be one who has been longing for the open road, or may be reluctant to give up mom and dad’s taxi service, but either way, parents have to be prepared for the fact that they will be in the driver’s seat logging a lot of hours with this student driver.
 Some studies have shown that a good parent instructor is essential to a student’s safe driving record.
 There is a state specific iPhone app that enables parents and students to easily document their required hours.

-The Time to Drive app, $3.99 at the iTunes App Store, was created by researchers at the UNC Highway Safety Research Center in collaboration with Sky Highways.
+The Time to Drive app was created by researchers at the UNC Highway Safety Research Center in collaboration with Sky Highways.
 It was developed to support supervisors of teen drivers during the practice period.
 The app records the amount of driving and conditions (and generates a log which you can provide to the DMV), keeps track of hard stops, provides tips for parents, encourages the parent-teen team to meet driving goals and shows a map of past trips.
+Click the link to go to a contact page for more information on the app.

 You can always download and print the driver’s logs for each of the three licensing levels at the DMV website that is linked for you above.